ibm-cloud-docs/solution-tutorials/vpc-tg-dns-iam.md

    ```
    {: pre}

    The same `count = var.shared_lb ?
-1 : 0` is a used.
+1 : 0` is used.
 The load balancer hostname will be something like `b7911a41-us-south.widgets.example.com`.
 The CNAME record will be used by the applications.

 1. Edit the `terraform.tfvars` file and uncomment `shared_lb = true`.
 Then apply the changes: